google/angle/doc/dEQP.md

 ## How to build dEQP

 You should have dEQP as a target if you followed the [DevSetup](DevSetup.md) instructions.
-There are two executables, `angle_deqp_gles2_tests` and `angle_deqp_gles3_tests`.

-Currently we only support Windows platforms.
+Current targets:

+  * GLES2 testing with `angle_deqp_gles2_tests` (supported on Linux/GL and Windows/D3D9/D3D11/GL)
+  * GLES3 testing with `angle_deqp_gles3_tests` (supported on Windows/D3D11)
+  * EGL testing with `angle_deqp_egl_tests` (supported on Windows)

 ## How to use dEQP

-Running the full test suite in Debug can take a very long time.
-We recommend first dumping the complete lists of tests to a text file, then running the tests that apply to your changes.

-### Dump the case list
+The `--deqp-case` flag allows you to run individual tests, with wildcard support.
+For example: `--deqp-case=dEQP-GLES2.functional.shaders.linkage.*`.

-To dump a list of test cases, append the command line arguments `--deqp-runmode=txt-caselist`, run the GLES2 or GLES3 target, then look for the file named `src\tests\third_party\deqp\data\dEQP-GLES2-cases.txt`.
-(Or GLES3).
+Full tests lists are archived in `src/tests/deqp_support`.
+You can also dump a list of test case names: append the command line argument `--deqp-runmode=txt-caselist`, run the test target, then look for the file named `third_party/deqp/src/data/dEQP-<target>-cases.txt`.

-### Choose your tests

-Scan the case list files for tests with names similar to the features you're working on.
-Then, to run particular tests, use the command line arguments `--deqp-case=dEQP-GLES2.functional.shaders.linkage.*` (for example).
-Replace the test name string with the test your want from the case list files you dumped above.
+If you're running the full test suite, Debug can take a very long time.
+Running in Debug is more useful to isolate and fix particular failures.

-### Choose a Renderer
+### Choosing a Renderer on Windows

-By default the tests run on ANGLE D3D11.
+By default Windows ANGLE tests with D3D11.
 To specify the exact platform for ANGLE + dEQP, use the arguments:

   * `--deqp-egl-native-display-type=angle-d3d11` for D3D11 (high feature level)
   * `--deqp-egl-native-display-type=angle-d3d9` for D3D9